-How To treat whiplash in Columbia?
+How To treat whiplash in Columbia MO?

-Have you recently been diagnosed with whiplash?
+Have you recently been diagnosed with whiplash in Columbia MO?
 What do you do know?
 Between the constant headaches, fatigue, insomnia, and numbness of the hands, whiplash is so much more than just a pain in the neck.
 Each year, millions of people around the globe experience whiplash-inducing trauma that keeps them from living the life they love.
 While most cases of whiplash tend to go away on their own, ignoring it isn't an option.
 Those who refuse to treat neck strain put themselves in danger of experiencing long-lasting symptoms like migraines years after the initial incident.
 Ready to get your life back on track?
-Here's everything you need to know about how to treat whiplash in Columbia and feel better in no time.
+Here's everything you need to know about how to treat whiplash and feel better in no time.

-Stay Moving in Columbia
+Stay Moving in Columbia MO

 After experiencing trauma to the neck, moving your neck is likely the last thing on your mind.
 While that's understandable, keeping your neck moving can speed up recovery.
 There are many simple and painless range of motion exercises, like the chin tuck.
 To perform this simple exercise, follow these steps: